Configuration

 Key settings:

-The Census enrichment will automatically join Census block group data to your parcels using spatial joins, adding demographic information to your dataset.
+The Census enrichment will automatically join Census block group data to your parcels using spatial joins, adding geographic and demographic information to your dataset.

 Configuring OpenStreetMap Enrichment